11 Best Practices to Improve Your React Code Quality in 2026

 5 Immutable Data Patterns

 Immutable data patterns ensure that state is not modified directly.
 Instead, a new array or object is returned to represent the new state.
 This makes state changes predictable and easier to track.
+In 2026, this aligns with React's optimization strategies like shallow comparisons.

 React's re-render optimization techniques, like PureComponent and React.memo, rely on shallow comparison to detect changes.
 Immutable states make these comparisons efficient.